 Ask your health professional, a girlfriend, or Google.

 Check out the clinic's website.
 This is the face of the practice and often the clinic's first interaction with you.
 The clinic website should put in the effort to answer common questions a prospective patient may have, explain what to expect at your first visit, educate you on what they do and how they can help, highlight the therapists' experience and credentials, and convey that their practice is an inviting and safe space.

 Reach out to the clinic.
-I emailed and called my clinic.
+I called my clinic.
 The office manager listened to my questions and concerns.
 She also suggested I email one of the therapists for more detailed information.
-I emailed and the therapist and she wrote back within a few days and answered all my questions.
+I emailed, and the therapist wrote back within days and answered all my questions.

 Find out if your insurance provider will cover pelvic PT sessions.
 At best, most insurers consider pelvic PTs "out of network providers."
 Why this isn't standard postpartum care and isn't covered fully by insurance companies is criminal.